gnars-dao/gnars-frontend/.github/ISSUE_TEMPLATE/bountied-feature-request.md

 ### Acceptance Criteria ☑️

+1. All of the changes described in the "Details" section above are implemented and tested.
-1. Code is clear, clean, and properly documented.
+2. Code is clear, clean, and properly documented.
-2. Other criteria that must be met for this pull request to be accepted.
+3. UI changes are sensible and non-regressive.

 * * *